tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 defense against DNS attacks by attackers on the local network, which is a common case where ClientHello and SNI encryption are desired.
-Moreover, as noted in the introduction, SNI encryption is less useful without encryption of DNS queries in transit mechanisms.
+Moreover, as noted in the introduction, SNI encryption is less useful without encryption of DNS queries in transit.

 ## Client Tracking